Marketing Metrics

 Moving Average

 A moving average is a statistical calculation that creates a series of averages from different subsets of data over time.
-It helps identify trends by smoothing out short-term fluctuations and random outliers in metrics like CPC, CTR, or ROAS.
+By recalculating the average over a sliding window — commonly 7 or 28 days for ad data — it separates trend from noise, smoothing out short-term fluctuations and random outliers in metrics like CPC, CTR, or ROAS.
+Daily platform numbers are often too volatile to act on directly; the moving average is the version you can actually make decisions on.

 Statistical Significance